gazebosim/sdf_tutorials/pose_frame_semantics/tutorial.md

     </sdf>

-The following models contain joints with a valid specification of one sibling link connected to a fixed inertial frame as parent and child.
+The following models contain joints with a valid specification of one sibling link connected to a fixed inertial frame as parent or child.

     <sdf version="1.4">
       <model name="model">